nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 The diagram shows the interactions among different classes and objects during the execution of the "Add Meal" command.

+The following sequence diagrams shows the interactions between the necessary classes during the execution of the "Delete Meal" and "View meal" commands.
+The other interactions are not shown because they remain the same as the in the "Add Meal" sequence diagram.
+Only the different interactions are shown in the sequence diagram.

 #### Sequence Diagram for "Delete Meal" Command

 ![Delete Meal Sequence Diagram](images/deleteMealSequenceDiagram.png)